What’s New?

 Ground capture

 Ground capture is a fundamental aspect of Fluid Flux systems, as the fluid requires a designated vessel.
-The recognition of water blockers is achieved by rendering the scene into a height map using a top-down projection.
+Water blockers are recognized using a top-down projection by rendering the scene into a height map.
 A height map, also called a ground map, is a specialized texture that stores the height information of the geometry in pixels.

 Visibility options